flatironinstitute/cpp2doc_webdemo/README.md

 gem install jekyll bundler
 ```

-3. Build the site and make it available on a local server.
+3. Build the site, serve it up, then visit it at http://127.0.0.1:4000.

 ```
 bundle exec jekyll serve
 ```

+**Note:** `jeykll serve` builds your site any time a source file changes and serves it locally.
+You will need to stop and restart if you make a change to the `_config.yml`.

+### Troubleshooting
+Consult the Jekyll [Troubleshooting Guide](https://jekyllrb.com/docs/troubleshooting) for help with common problems.

+## Development

-You only need to run `bundle exec` on installation and when a new gem is added.
+Note: you only need to run `bundle exec` on installation or when a new gem is added.

 For routine local development, run

 ```
 jekyll serve
 ```

-### Troubleshooting
-Consult the Jekyll [Troubleshooting Guide](https://jekyllrb.com/docs/troubleshooting) for help with common problems.

 <!-- ## Deployment